sabbir196/smart-meeting-scheduler-n8n/README.md

 }
 ```

+## Notes

+- Gemini's response is parsed from `content.parts[0].text` — this structure differs from OpenAI's `message.content` format, so the parsing node is written specifically for Gemini's API response shape.
+- Email HTML for both the confirmation and alternative-slots messages is generated in dedicated Code nodes (rather than inline expressions) to avoid template-literal parsing issues inside n8n's expression editor.

 ## Project Context

-Built as a group project for the **n8n and AI Automation Engineer** course, demonstrating calendar API integration, conditional workflow logic, AI-assisted decision making, and automated email notifications.
+Built as part of the **n8n and AI Automation Engineer** course, demonstrating calendar API integration, conditional workflow logic, AI-assisted decision making, and automated email notifications.